rossanoventurini/CompetitiveProgramming/README.md

+# This page will no longer be updated.
+The new Web page is [here](https://pages.di.unipi.it/rossano/competitive/).

 # Competitive Programming and Contests

-**This page will no longer be updated.
-The new Web page is [here](https://pages.di.unipi.it/rossano/competitive/).**

 * Teacher: [Rossano Venturini](http://pages.di.unipi.it/rossano)
 * CFU: 6